 The Oct.
 9 personnel changes included the removal of the archeparchy’s protosyncellus, syncellus, chancellor, vice chancellor, and assistant finance officer.

 Opponents of the new liturgy expressed outrage at the appointment of Fr.
-Joshy Puthuva as the archeparchy’s chancellor, arguing that the priest had been embroiled in the 2017 “land scam” scandal.
+Joshy Puthuva as the archeparchy’s new chancellor, arguing that the priest had been embroiled in the 2017 “land scam” scandal.

 Sunday’s protesters said they would not cooperate with Puthur and the new curia officials.